About the Theatre Guild

 The University of Adelaide Theatre Guild ('the Guild') is a not-for-profit community theatre company located at the University of Adelaide's North Terrace campus.

-The Guild is the second oldest amateur theatre company in South Australia, celebrating its 80th anniversary in 2018.
+The Guild is the second oldest amateur theatre company in South Australia, and celebrated its 80th anniversary in 2018.
 This longevity in itself is exceptional but what is remarkable at the Guild is the pivotal role it has and continues to play in the development of both amateur and professional theatre in Adelaide and in Australia.

 The Guild's productions are regularly nominated for (and often win) a range of prestigious awards within Adelaide's amateur theatre circles.
 The Guild prides itself on the quality of all its productions and given its strong link with a globally recognised education institution, places particular importance on supporting student-led productions and fostering a learning environment through workshops, play-readings and events.